jarpatus/docker-dovecot-rspamd/README.md

 * 143 - IMAP, while STARTTLS is supported so is unencrypted connections so exposing this port is strongly advised against
 * 993 - IMAPS, encrypted, please use this
 * 11334 - Rspamd controller and Web UI, at minimum set RSPAMD_PASSWORD environment variable

+## Mounts
+You should use volumes or bind mounts for all following folders:
+* /config - Container is configured and can be customized by putting config to this folder
+* /home/vmail - Contains mailboxes which you probably do want to backup as well
+* /var/lib/redis - Redis databases
+* /var/lib/rspamd - Rspamd static runtime data

+# FAQ
+* Why fetchmail instead of just fdm doing fetch?
+Fdm does not support daemon mode nor IDLE.
+* Why use Dovecot's delivery when fdm could do delivery by itself?
+Updates Dovecot's mailbox indexes during delivery.